AdamKilbo/Dottie-Number/README.md

 Dottie-Number

-Short project. inspired by this post: https://redd.it/3i99w8
+Short project.
+Inspired by this post: https://redd.it/3i99w8

 Goals: